-Open, friendly, progressive and outward-looking, Churchill also builds bridges to the wider community.
+Open, friendly, progressive and outward-looking, Churchill strives to build bridges from academe to business and the professions.
 It pioneered the entry of women to all-male colleges.
 It seeks and welcomes able students who might not otherwise aspire to come to Cambridge.
-It gives bursaries to those in need.
-And it draws a rich variety of scholars from abroad, some through Overseas Fellowships and others through schemes such as the Winston Churchill Scholarships, which enable outstanding graduate students from the USA to study in Cambridge.
-In short, Churchill College provides a most attractive and inspiring environment, as its founder wished, for new generations keen to learn and to meet the challenges of the future.
+It draws a rich variety of scholars from abroad, through Overseas Fellowships and schemes such as the Winston Churchill Scholarships.
+It engages with politicians, political commentators, historians and the media through the work of the Churchill Archives Centre; and it collaborates with the business world through executive education programmes focused on leadership, strategy and innovation at the Møller Institute alongside premium conferencing and training facilities.

 Find out about the College Master and Fellowship, who uphold our commitment to excellence in research and academia.Find out more